 Throw something in my booty.

-So I hear you thinking, what the heck is that Kapoentje?
-After some extensive research, the first link on Google told me it was slang for either a eunuch, Jew, bandit, or villain.
+So I hear you thinking: What the heck is Kapoentje?
+After some extensive research, the first link on Google told me it was slang for either a eunuch, Jewish person, bandit, or villain.
 Ouch!
 Again, no political correctness points for the Sint. 😱

 Strooigoed